 As a reward, however, Gideon asks for and receives the gold earrings worn by the slain enemy.
 He later melts some of the jewelry into an ephod which, sadly, the people soon use for idolatrous purposes (Judges 8:24 - 27).
 After his military exploits he serves as a Judge in Israel for forty years (1145 to 1105 B.C.).
 During his time as Judge the land is at peace (Judges 8:28).
 He marries many wives (polygamy) who give him seventy sons (verse 30) and many daughters.

-More words are written, in the KJV Bible, about Gideon and his exploits (Judges 6 - 8) than any other Judge.
-He is also the seventh person to serve as a Judge, the first six being Joshua, Othniel, Ehud, Deborah, Barak and Eli.
+More words are written, in the KJV Bible, about Gideon and his life (Judges 6 - 8) than any other Judge of Israel.

 His calling could be considered an example of ironic humor within Scripture.
 The angel who first appeared to him called him a "mighty warrior" or "mighty man of valor" (Judges 6:12).
 This was said even though, at the time, he was SECRETLY threshing wheat in fear the Midianites would steal his food or otherwise threaten his life!